 The matte finish feels premium and looks great.
 It’s refreshing to see a laptop that pulls off matte without feeling cheap or plasticky.

 I’ve been putting this laptop through its paces for a few weeks now, and I’m honestly impressed.
 The Intel Core i7-165U vPro processor makes multitasking and running heavy apps a breeze.
-I used to think lightweight laptops had to sacrifice power, but the X1 Carbon Gen 12 proves that wrong.
-It’s both slim and powerful.

 The laptop had a tiny hiccup during a software update, but other than that, it’s been smooth sailing.
 In terms of battery life, I’ve managed to get up to 12 hours on moderate use.
 Even when running intensive programs, it usually lasts a full workday, and I still have juice left to make it to the next day’s charge.